chshersh/chshersh.github.io/posts/2024-12-20-pragmatic-category-theory-part-03.md

 implementation details as long as we provide the correct interface.

 > Who would've thought the OOP principle of incapsulation and separating
-> internals from the interface would hunt us here??
+> internals from the interface would haunt us here??

 In fact, the technique of calculating an associative binary operation over tree values can (and has been) succesfully extended to other tree-like data